-- A policy statement about the return of looted art. - O When is it right to return art? - Should all art taken from another country be returned? - Why should German art taken by the Soviets be returned? - A pragmatic statement about the return of looted art. - O When should the art be returned? - O How much art should be returned? - Should there be any compensation for the art should Ukraine, Russia, or Germany pay for the art?
+- A policy statement about the return of looted art. - O When is it right to return art? - Should all art taken from another country be returned? - O Why should German art taken by the Soviets be returned? - A pragmatic statement about the return of looted art. - Ower when we will be with the control of the con - O How much art should be returned? - Should there be any compensation for the art should Ukraine, Russia, or Germany pay for the art?